-A log in window appears and once you log into your Eye-Fi account you'll be able to pick the card you want to receive files from.
+For non-mobi cards, a log in window appears and once you log into your Eye-Fi account you'll be able to pick the card you want to receive files from.

 You only need to run this guide once or when you want to change to another Eye-Fi card.

 Now open or create a new collection, take a picture and it should arrive.
 It can take a little while for the card to discover ShutterSnitch the first time it sends an image, so please give it a little time.
 If nothing happens, try taking the Eye-Fi card out of the camera and putting it in again.
 That usually gets things going!

 Note: make sure that Relayed Transfer is turned off (via the Eye-Fi Center) the first time the card should send to your device.
 Once it knows about the device, it should be OK to turn it back on.